-We are required to file, and use our reasonable best efforts to cause the SEC to declare effective, two registration statements: (i) an exchange shelf registration statement registering all shares of our Class A common stock and convertible preferred stock to be issued upon exchange of LP units, and (ii) a shelf registration statement registering secondary sales of Class A common stock issuable upon exchange of LP units or conversion of convertible preferred stock by AIC and the H&F holders, as applicable.
-The registration statement of which this prospectus forms a part satisfies our obligations pursuant to clause (i) above.
+Pursuant to the registration rights agreement, we have committed to file on or as soon as possible after March 12, 2014 and in any event prior to June 12, 2014, (A) an exchange shelf registration statement registering all shares of our Class A common stock and convertible preferred stock to be issued and delivered by us upon exchange of LP units and (B) a shelf registration statement registering secondary sales of Class A common stock issuable upon exchange of LP units or conversion of convertible preferred stock by the H&F holders and AIC, as applicable.
+The filing of the registration statement of which this prospectus forms a part satisfies our obligation pursuant to clause (A) above.